fedora-python/marshalparser/README.md

 ## Tests

-Tests use pytest and `/test/python_stdlib/` cotains tens of random `pyc` files from Python standard library (python3-libs) RPM package in Fedora.
+Tests use pytest and `/test/python_stdlib/3.X` cotains around hundred of random `pyc` files from Python standard library (python3-libs or python36 etc.) RPM package in Fedora for each supported Python version.

-Tests check that the parser is able to parse/fix a `pyc` file and the that the unmarshaled code object is the same in both files (original and fixed).
+Tests check that the parser is able to parse/fix a `pyc` file and then that the unmarshaled code object is the same in both files (original and fixed).

 ## Python support

-The code works with Python 3.8 but it should be easy to adjust it for Python 3.7.
-The only difference are position-only arguments in code objects since Python 3.8.
+The code is tested with Python 3.6+.
+Python 3.6 itself requires [`dataclasses`](https://pypi.org/project/dataclasses/).

 ## Supported object types